BioinformaticsSpring2015/BioinformaticsMaterials/labExercises/BioinfWk10Lab.md

 Go back to the visualization view and repeat the steps above, this time selecting the vcf file as the dataset.
 What do these results mean?

 ###Assignment
-* Due Wednesday, April a at 5 pm
+* Due Wednesday, April 1 at 5 pm
 * Assessment criteria
 	* Technical content: 40, appropriate syntax for written assessment answers
 	* Critical thinking: 40, explanations for written assessment answers